What we want from Metroid Prime 4…

 5.)
 Give the Series a Fresh, Interesting Villain

 Short of a retcon so contrived as to make even comic publishers blush, Metroid Prime 4 needs a new, interesting villain.
 While Dark Samus, Mother Brain, and Ridley have served as the antagonists for almost every game in the series, it’s long past time for a new villain to take center stage.
 If the secret endings of Metroid Prime 3: Corruption and Metroid Prime: Federation Force are any indication, then the bounty hunter Sylux from Metroid Prime: Hunters is the logical choice.
 Possessing both a stolen Federation suit and a virulent hatred for Samus, Sylux has both the means and the motive to serve as an intriguing foe.
-If implemented correctly, he could add a much needed personal element to Metroid Prime 4, giving Samus her first real human antagonist, a welcome change of pace for a series that has typically been defined by its one-dimensional, primal villains.
+If implemented correctly, he could add a much-needed personal element to Metroid Prime 4, giving Samus her first real human antagonist, a welcome change of pace for a series that has typically been defined by its one-dimensional, primal villains.
+Sylux is the best candidate for the main villain in Metroid Prime 4.

 4.)
 Return to Separate, Non-Stackable Weapons